Daniel Nathans

 Daniel Nathans (October 30, 1928 – November 16, 1999) was an American microbiologist.
-He shared the 1978 Nobel Prize in Physiology or Medicine for the discovery of restriction enzymes and their application in restriction mapping.
+Along with American researcher Hamilton Smith and Swiss researcher Werner Arber, he shared the 1978 Nobel Prize in Physiology or Medicine for the discovery of restriction enzymes and their application in restriction mapping.

 Early life and education

 Nathans was born in Wilmington, Delaware, the last of nine children born to Russian Jewish immigrant parents, Sarah (Levitan) and Samuel Nathans.
 During the Great Depression his father lost his small business and was unemployed for a long time.